6 tips to save for a deposit while renting

-Managing to pay rent and bills at the same time as saving for a deposit is often a struggle.
-But there are ways to boost your savings while renting and get into your own home sooner.
-Take a look at our top tips.
+Paying rent and bills while saving for a deposit is often a struggle.
+But there are ways to accelerate your savings.

-Trying to save for a deposit can feel like an endless process, particularly for those who are renting.
+Trying to save for a deposit can feel like an endless process.

 But there are ways to boost your savings while renting and get into your own home sooner.
 Take a look at our top tips below.